reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

    $

 Snakemake has many additional parameters which you can use to change its behavior.
-It can become overwhelming quickly If you look at ``snakemake --help`` and specif snakemake commands can quickly become very long!
+It can become overwhelming quickly If you look at ``snakemake --help`` and specific snakemake commands can quickly become very long!
 Here are some additional parameters we think are important to get started with snakemake:

 - ``-p`` prints also the code inside the shell directives on screen.
 - ``-n, --dry-run`` performs a *dry run*.
 This lists all the rules to be executed without actually running them